Cork County Gaol: Description

-The Gaol was designed in the Greek Revival style, with a monumental Doric entrance portico.
+The gaol was designed in the Greek Revival style, with a monumental Doric entrance portico.
 Inside was a central building with radiating cell-block wings, a governor's house, a chapel and a series of other buildings and yards, including homes for the families of some prison officials.

 County Gaol

-When the prison opened in the 1820s it housed both male and female prisoners, whose crimes were committed within the County boundary but outside the Cork City boundary (anyone committing a crime in the city was committed to the City Gaol, across the river at Sunday's Well.
+When the prison opened in the 1820s it housed both male and female prisoners, whose crimes were committed within the county boundary but outside the Cork city boundary (anyone committing a crime in the city was committed to the City Gaol, across the river at Sunday's Well.

-Nineteenth Century
+19th century

-During the first half of the nineteenth century the County Gaol also served as a temporary prison for convicts who had been sentenced to be transported to Australia.
+During the first half of the 19th century the County Gaol also served as a temporary prison for convicts who had been sentenced to be transported to Australia.

 The County Gaol was the scene of executions by hanging, which took place in public outside the Gaol until the 1860s.

-Queen's College Cork (now University College Cork) was built next to the Gaol in the 1840s.
+Queen's College Cork (now University College Cork) was built next to the gaol in the 1840s.
 Bodies of hanged prisoners were used as cadavers in the college's medical school.

-Men's Gaol (City and County)
+Men's gaol (city and county)

-The 1878 General Prisons (Ireland) Act reorganised the prisons in Cork.
+The General Prisons (Ireland) Act 1877 (40 & 41 Vict. c.
+49) reorganised the prisons in Cork.
 The Cork County Gaol became a men's gaol (for Cork City and Cork County) and the Cork City Gaol became a women's gaol (for Cork City and Cork County).
 On the day the change came into effect, female prisoners were marched out of the western road and over to the Sunday's Well prison, while the men were marched in the opposite direction.

-Nineteenth Century
+19th century

 During the Parnell Commission in 1888/1889 one of the facts entered into evidence against Tim Healy was that he had "visited certain persons" in Cork prison.

-Twentieth Century
+20th century

 On 11 November 1918 Irish Volunteer officer Donnchadh Mac Niallghuis (other name spellings include Donnchadh Mac Niallais, Denis McNeilus and Donnacha McNeilus) escaped from Cork County Gaol, when a number of Irish Volunteers held up British soldiers at gunpoint outside the Gaol, whilst 6 other Volunteers entered the Gaol, overpowered the guards and rescued McNeilus.